vtex/shoreline/styleguides/admin/formik/README.md

 ### Summary

-Package that standarize the component to use admin-ui with formik
+A package that standardizes components from admin-ui to be used along formik

 ### Installation